atudor2/atudor2/README.md

 ### Hi there 👋

+I'm BI developer by day with a soft spot for ABAP & C# in my spare time

 <!--
 **atudor2/atudor2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.